 They found that particularly intense side-effects were most apt to occur in very anxious people who had at one time or another in their lives experienced severe accidents.
 Their pattern of tension release was related to the site of the injury and often involved the sensations that were originally associated with the accident.

-A young man of twenty-four who had come for autogenic treatment because of anxiety reactions and some troubling depression is reported to have suddenly burst out laughing during his relaxation session.
-Later he told his therapist that he had been experiencing a feeling as though a stick were being pushed into his left upper abdomen just below the ribs and that his eyelids had been very tense, as though held together.
-At the same time he had had a feeling as though his heart was beating more strongly.
-Interestingly enough, this young man felt quite comfortable after the relaxation session was over, a response which is not unusual following intense tension-release.
-When he discussed these side-effects with his therapist, he then recalled three minor hockey accidents in which he had been involved between the ages of thirteen and eighteen.
-During one collision a hockey stick had been pushed into his upper abdomen and he had lost his breath and almost fainted.
+At the same time, he felt as though his heart was beating more strongly.
+Interestingly enough, the young man felt quite comfortable after the relaxation session was over, a response which was not unusual following intense tension-release.
+When he discussed the side-effects with his therapist, he recalled three minor hockey accidents in which he had been involved between the ages of thirteen and eighteen.
+During one collision, a hockey stick was pushed into his upper abdomen and he lost his breath, nearly fainting.

 This patient’s tension-release paralleled the feelings and experiences he had during his accidents.
 Not only did he repeatedly feel the stick pushed into his abdomen below his ribs during relaxation, but his eyelids had also been pressed together, possibly in response to the shock of the accident which was being ‘re-run’ during the relaxation session.
 This particular side-effect is reported to have recurred a number of times during this patient’s autogenic training sessions, as though a trauma had to work off its effect by being repeated.2

 Other traumatic situations as well may be reflected in specific tension-release patterns.
-Women with a history of abortion carried out under particularly unfavorable circumstances, or who had had a traumatic delivery, showed disagreeable kinds of stress-release involving their abdominal region and their lower back when they relaxed in autogenic training.3 These side effects diminished and often ceased later on, again as though the physical traumas had been ‘worked out’ of their systems in the deep relaxation of the autogenic state.*
+Women with a history of abortion carried out under particularly unfavorable circumstances, or who experienced a traumatic delivery, showed disagreeable kinds of stress-release involving their abdominal region and their lower back when they relaxed in autogenic training.3 These side effects diminished and often ceased later on, again as though the physical traumas had been ‘worked out’ of their systems in the deep relaxation of the autogenic state.*

 Another group, which showed tension-release patterns related to previous trauma, were schizophrenic patients who had received long series of electroshock treatments.
 These patients reported many more side-effects which involved a loss of balance (floating, sinking, etc.) when in autogenic relaxation than did schizophrenic patients who had never had shock treatments.4